NJIT-WIS/project-management-github-activity/.github/ISSUE_TEMPLATE/assignment-master-list.md

 ---

-Please add "closes #<issue number>" in pull request comment or description when closing the pull request.
+Please add "closes #'<issue number>'" in pull request comment or description when closing the pull request.